The original start of the title was Master Mind Fu** . . . Which still works.

 I am a very strong woman.
 I have no doubts about that.
 And indeed I get angry.
 I feel outrage.
 But online, with other sensitive and/or ticking-bomb autistics, instead of acting on anger, I let the anger move through me, and then release.
 I use my sparks of discord to turn something uncomfortable into something new and creative.
 Like this post.
 I imagine going back to anything I have ever written or said, and being able to be at peace with what I put out in the world.

-Yes, I am good at biting my tongue when I’ve been attacked publicly (on social media) or faced an encounter that wasn’t very comfortable, (while I hastily text a friend for emotional support).
-Where the major challenge comes into play, is in watching autistics call out other autistics publicly.
+Yes, I am good at biting my tongue when verbally attacked, publicly (on social media) or when I’ve faced an encounter that wasn’t very comfortable, (while I hastily text a friend for emotional support).
+Where the major challenge comes into play, is in watching autistics call out other autistics.
 Whether it be accusations, slander, rumor, threats, or the like.
 I fear that nudge at a vulnerable autistic might be all it takes for one vulnerable to lose all hope or to shut down to the possibility of friendship and/or support.
 I see how one riled up person can affect the rest of someone else’s life.
 And that’s hard to watch.
 Real hard.
 Hard to hear about.
 And hard to forget.
-Given that autistics have challenges with emotional regulations, autistic groups can be a potential mine zone.
-That’s why it’s particularly important to practice kindness and not over reacting.
+Given that autistics have challenges with emotional processing and regulating, autistic groups can be a potential mine zone.
+That’s why it’s particularly important to practice kindness and not over react.
 Unless one craves drama, of course.

 Particularly repugnant (to me) in autistic circles, are the debates filled with gas lighting and attempts to attack a character trait or personality, instead of the subject matter at hand.
 Just happened to me yesterday.
 Smart minds can be dangerous minds.
 Anything out of my mouth was twisted and turned by the recipient.
 No amount of kindness mattered.
 Reminded me of dating in my early twenties.